Angels Flight Railway in LA: What to Expect From Your Ride

 During the tram ride, be sure to take a minute to enjoy a unique view of the freeway from above.

 Money-saving tip: If you start early enough to visit both the Getty Center and Getty Villa, parking at the second location is free on the same day.
-Get a voucher from the information desk to get free parking at the second location.
+Get a voucher from the information desk to get free parking at the second museum.

 The Getty Center is indeed ADA accessible to all visitors.
 The center offers wheelchairs and strollers free to use during your visit.
 Visual description of the artwork is available on their multimedia player along with assisted listening devices and text descriptions of the tours.
-Sign language interpreters are on-hand, too, but must be requested and reserved in advance.

 Hopefully, this guide was helpful to give you a glimpse of what you can experience on your visit to the Getty Center.
-Even if you’re not an art lover, this is a must when you’re in the area.
+Even if you’re not an art enthusiast, this is a must when you’re in the area.